• Home

 My climb

-My rating of the ferrata Lamon
+My rating of Ferrata Lamon

-Ferrata Lamon has two very different parts:
+Ferrata Lamon has two very different parts, and the total length of cables is approximately 500–600 meters:

 The first part of the ferrata.